haniffalab/HCA_skin/readme.md

 ## Data
 Datasets analysed include: 10X data (Healthy adult Skin, PS skin, AD skin, fetal Skin), IHC for healthy and diseased skin, SS2 data, and healthy skin BCR-/TCR-enriched VDJ data.

+To quickly browse our data, our online webportal resource may be accessed via (https://developmentcellatlas.ncl.ac.uk/)

 ## Analysis workflows
 Cellranger count matrix files for Healthy, AD and PS skin 10X data were loaded into one object as described in https://github.com/haniffalab/FCA_liver for downstream analysis.